nodejs/node/doc/api/process.md

 * `'SIGSTOP'` cannot have a listener installed.
-* `'SIGBUS'`, `'SIGFPE'`, `'SIGSEGV'` and `'SIGILL'`, when not raised artificially using kill(2), inherently leave the process in a state from which it is not safe to attempt to call JS listeners.
-Doing so might lead to the process hanging in an endless loop, since listeners attached using `process.on()` are called asynchronously and therefore unable to correct the underlying problem.
+* `'SIGBUS'`, `'SIGFPE'`, `'SIGSEGV'` and `'SIGILL'`, when not raised artificially using kill(2), inherently leave the process in a state from which it is not safe to call JS listeners.
+Doing so might cause the process to stop responding.
 * `0` can be sent to test for the existence of a process, it has no effect if the process exists, but will throw an error if the process does not exist.